 Will you walk with us in the forest?
 It lies in the green place, the emerald light within your heart.
 Gaia’s every stem of grass, unfolded leaf and river reed grows there, in your heart’s garden, where Eden forever blooms.
 And in its centre your Tree, the Tree of all Life, with its arms in the light of Source, its roots in the fourfold cross, the neverending Lifestream.
 Tend your Tree, water it with love, lay your hands of kindness upon its trunk, rest your cheek on its skin and feel the sacred spirit, the breath of Source, run through, to you, from you, as you.
 As One.
 We are the Life Eternal. ~ the ‘Green Men’

 Gaia is calling her pillars to stand in peace, light and balance, deeper with her than we’ve gone before.
-I’ve spoken of the return of the Divine Feminine in other posts.
-Now let’s speak of – and with – the Divine Masculine, which today will be in the company of the Green Men, the kings of the forest, for there have been more than one, and their spirit and energy flows in the Life force of nature, in the flow of Source, in the DNA and RNA of all living beings.
+We’ve talked a lot about the return of the Divine Feminine in other posts.
+Now let’s focus on – and with – the Divine Masculine, which today will be in the company of the Green Men, the kings of the forest, for there have been more than one, and their spirit and energy flows in the Life force of nature, in the flow of Source, in the DNA and RNA of all living beings.

 You may have already read of Ashura in earlier posts, who was captaining the lightship Shem Arua, and now the Meri’Ashar.
 He is remembered by several names on Earth, one of them being Ashur, ‘god’ of the ancient Assyrians.
 He was also known as Cernunnos, the Celtic god of the forest, in northwestern Europe, called the ‘horned king’, depicted with reindeer antlers on his head.

-We will state clearly at the outset of this post that Cernunnos is not, nor ever was, Satan, and that later conflations of of the antlered king of the forest – masculine counterpart of the Mother Goddess – with the devil, came from the same Source-disconnected dominating drive that saw the priesthood of Ashur suppress and erase the Mother side of Source, the Asherah, from temples and texts (read Bareld Nijboer’s post on the Mother energies for more about Asherah) and turn Ashur’s memory in to a god of war…even though Ashura himself was a champion of Asherah, the ‘Mother’ energy within the Tree of Life.
+We will state clearly at the outset of this post that Cernunnos is not, nor ever was, Satan, and that later conflations of of the antlered king of the forest – masculine counterpart of the Mother Goddess – with the devil, came from the same Source-disconnected dominating drive that saw the priesthood of Ashur and others in that region suppress and erase the Mother side of Source, the Asherah, from temples and texts and turn Ashur’s memory into a god of war…even though Ashura himself was a champion of Asherah, the ‘Mother’ energy within the Tree of Life.
 Such have been the twists of duality for eons, and in the present moment being realigned to Love.

-In Lights in the Sky Part Four I spoke of Ashur, the Alpha Centaurians, and the incoming energies of the Bull (Aldebaran/Taurus, grounding of red life force energies), Ashur’s depiction as a winged bull, and how ancient cultures described the Centaurus constellation as a bull, later as a centaur.
+In Lights in the Sky Part Four we shared some perspective on Ashur, the Alpha Centaurians, and the incoming energies of the Bull (Aldebaran/Taurus, grounding of red life force energies), Ashur’s depiction as a winged bull, and how ancient cultures described the Centaurus constellation as a bull, later as a centaur.
 In January 2015, Ashura’s face appeared in the cloud portrait below, with curved horns on his head (also can be seen as number 3/trinity energy) and a pink butterfly in front of his mouth.
 I’ll come back to the butterfly later in this post.

 The ‘rolled crescent’ type horns in this photo carry the vibration of the Bow or Arch of the Mother, through which flies the arrow of Inception/immaculate conception.
 Also, they form a double horseshoe, and the horseshoe represents Centaurus, and the deepening of Mother’s Bow before the arrow of Life is loosed.
 The horned king took the form of a deer in the Celtic pantheon, represented by Cernunnos, seen below on a panel of the Gundestrup Cauldron, gripping a horned serpent in one hand and a torc (horseshoe-shaped necklet) in the other, in the recurring symbolism of the crescent, below the head of a reindeer.